RyanKwok-rsk/ducksweeper/README.md

 # Ducksweeper
-Recreation of the classic minesweeper game, but duck-themed.
+Recreation of the classic minesweeper game using C++ and the SFML library.

 # How to run the game
 1. Download `Ducksweeper.zip`